 It is recommended that you don’t use the words "go to bed."
 If your child is overstimulated or having sleep issues, this can seem like a command and cause anxiety.
 At nap time, call it 'rest time.'
 At bedtime, call it 'night-night time.'
 Children will respond better when you soften the edges a bit and avoid being too direct.

-Of course these 9 tips have simplified what can be a very difficult issue.
-Life can get busy and sometimes following these 9 steps can be difficult.
+Of course these 9 rules have simplified what can be a very difficult issue.
+Life can get busy and sometimes following the 9 rules can be difficult.
 Sometimes there are simply other factors at play with your child’s sleep.
-Glow Dreaming has thousands of success stories, you can see it really works.
-Click here
+If you try the rules and it doesn’t work then please consider Glow Dreaming.
+With over 100 testimonials on our Facebook page you can see it really works.
+Click here to see our Facebook

 Glow Dreaming has been independently tested and recommended by a range of Australian children’s experts who we have listed below.
 Glow Dreaming has been designed on the back rigorous research and testing and that’s the reason it is able to achieve an amazing 98% success rate and offer a 14 day sleep guarantee.

 Glow Dreaming has been tested and is recommended by: